threadi/wp-personio-integration-light/readme.txt

 - Multiple Personio-accounts per website
 - Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese - compatible with translations via Polylang
 - Support for subcompanies and additional offices in positions
+- Support for multiple form handler like Contact Form 7, Forminator, NinjaForms and WPForms
 - Add unlimited custom files for download on each single position
+- Use a custom feature image on each position
 - Manual sorting of open positions in list views via drag&drop
-- Sorting of position details in frontend via drag&drop
+- Sorting of position details visible in frontend via drag&drop
-- Support for tracking of events with Google Analytics 4
+- Support for tracking of events with Google Analytics 4 // TODO andere zähler?
-- Text search in frontend for applicants
+- Support full text search for positions in frontend
 - Additional import settings, e.g. intervals and partial import for very large lists of open positions and removing of inline styles from job descriptions
 - RichSnippets for optimal findability via search engines like Google Jobs
-- Support for Open Graph (Facebook, LinkedIn, WhatsApp ..), Twitter Cards and Dublin Core (optionally configurable for all or single positions)
+- Support for Open Graph (Facebook, LinkedIn, WhatsApp ...), Twitter Cards and Dublin Core (optionally configurable for all or single positions)
 - Support to embed positions from your website in other website via oEmbed (optionally configurable for all or single positions)
 - Shortcode generator for individual views of lists and details
-- Extensions for the following PageBuilders: Elementor, Divi, Themify, Beaver Builder, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPPageBuilder, WPBakery, Avada
+- Extensions for the following PageBuilders: Elementor, Divi, Themify, Beaver Builder, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPBakery, Avada
-- .. and much more
+- ... and much more

 [get the Pro-Version](https://laolaweb.com/plugins/personio-wordpress-plugin/)